-Oropesa consists of a 14.51 square kilometre concession package located approximately 75 kilometres north-west of Cordoba and 180 kilometres north-east of Seville, in the region of Andalucía, in southern Spain.
+Oropesa consists of an exploration concession package (Investigation Permit No. 13.050) covering an area of 13km2, located approximately 75km north-west of Cordoba and 180km north-east of Seville, in the region of Andalucía, in southern Spain.
 The Oropesa district has historically been a mining district for base metals with coal mining ceasing in recent times.